-Using your wooden trees with all your decorations.
-This gorgeous Advent Calendar I made with craft paper and old Christmas cards see how I make it HERE.
+I am using your wooden trees with all your decorations.
+I made this gorgeous Advent Calendar with craft paper and old Christmas cards; see how I make it HERE.

 Want a Stress-Free Holiday???

 Join me as we enjoy a stress-free holiday season with a ton of inspiration, money-saving ideas for decorating, gift-giving, and so much more.
-Join HERE!
-And have the best of everything this holiday.
-Have a Merry Christmas and enjoy all the blessings of the season!
+Join HERE!.
+Merry Christmas, and enjoy all the blessings of the season!